 Accountable (roles) Person or post liable to be called to account (accountable, responsible).
-Appropriate levels of responsibility The hierarchical level in the organisation will usually be explicitly recognised by distinct levels with different management activities as well as different functional activities.
+Appointed person A person designated by a company, on the basis of his or her qualifications, for the purpose of performing a certain task.
+Appropriate levels of responsibility The hierarchical level in the organisation will usually be explicitly recognized by distinct levels with different management activities as well as different functional activities.
 For example, many organisations may be separated into the following four levels: Decision-making - makes all decisions in the organisation (many decisions will be assigned to managers at other levels in the organisation) and interacts with stakeholders.
 Policy Analysis - the review of monitoring and supervisory results, the analysis of operations and programs to develop new programs and operations as well as modifications to meet desired criteria.
 Supervision and Monitoring - The monitoring of operations to identify the degree of achievement of the organisation's plans and other determined performance criteria.
 (This level may be combined with either the Policy Analysis level or the Operational level).
 Operations - the production and delivery of goods or services to meet the organisation's mandate and goals.
 For safety related organisations, these operations will result in reduction of risk through the implementation of regulations or risk treatment and control measures.
 There is a flow of information between all levels of an organisation.
 Generally, the flow of information from the top down is related to decisions on programs to be operated and targets for budgets and production.
-The flow of information upwards in the organisation is generally related to output measures of the operations, cost effectiveness of the program, costs to modify the operations, human resources status reporting, etc. [Adapted from: Network for environmental risk assessment and management (NERAM):Benchmark Framework for Risk Management, August 2000] Competent person Person with the appropriate combination of skill, knowledge qualification and experience. [source BS 8800:2004]
+The flow of information upwards in the organisation is generally related to output measures of the operations, cost effectiveness of the program, costs to modify the operations, human resources status reporting, etc. [Adapted from: Network for environmental risk assessment and management (NERAM):Benchmark Framework for Risk Management, August 2000]